x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 1. Your company has a hybrid topology where an on-premises directory is synchronized with Azure Active Directory.
 You will need to update Active Directory with the organization chart information, either directly in the directory or via your Human Resources system.
 Data will be synchronized into AAD automatically and will be accessible via the Global Address List in Exchange Online.

-2. Your company only leverages Azure Active Directory for directory management.
+2. Your company only uses Azure Active Directory for directory management.
 You will need to update Azure Active Directory with the organization chart information, either directly in the directory or via your Human Resources system.
 This data will be accessible via the Global Address List in Exchange Online.

 ### Q: How much of my mailbox data is synchronized with Outlook for iOS and Android?